 In this article, we will explain the different parameters that you build your training plan around.
 Examining two of the following ideas in more detail –

 - How hard should I train? – Training intensity

 Finally, you have to take into account the intensity of the workout.
-Let’s say that you are doing a really tough run session on Tuesday morning.
-We do not recommend that you do another hard session in the evening.
+Imagine that you are doing a really tough running session on Tuesday morning.
+Then, we do not recommend that you do another hard session in the evening.
 If you are doing two sessions close to each other, see to it that they match so that you can get as much out of it as possible.
 Training volume in endurance sports is very important.
 Regardless of if you are training for a sprint distance or a long distance, all endurance sports are built around training in higher volumes at a lower intensity.